 We will watch closely if the healthcare reform debate resurfaces in the future.
 Regardless, HSAs will continue to be great savings accounts for medical expenses and retirement because of their triple tax advantage.

-Eaglestrong Financial is a Registered Investment Advisor offering advisory services in the states of TN and MS and in other jurisdictions where exempted.
+Eaglestrong Financial, LLC is a Registered Investment Advisor offering advisory services in the states of TN and MS and in other jurisdictions where exempted.
 The information contained herein is not intended to be used as a guide to investing or tax advice.
 This material presented is provided for educational purposes only and should not be construed as investment advice or an offer or solicitation to buy or sell securities.
 Past performance is no guarantee of future results.